indigo-iam/iam-documentation/user-guide/api/group-requests.md

 ## POST /iam/group_requests

 Create a new group membership request.
-The body of the request must contains a JSON with the group name and a motivation of the submitted request.
+The body of the request must contain a JSON with the group name and a motivation of the submitted request.

 **Authentication required**: true